 Taxes are the source of income of the government.
 They utilize these taxes to develop infrastructure projects, provide healthcare and education, and other projects for the country.

-Restaurants are required to pay income taxes for the profit earned during the year.
+Restaurants pay income taxes for the profit they earn during the year.
 In India, there are two income tax laws that businesses can choose from.

 Income tax comes in three brackets under the old laws – 5%, 20%, and 30%.
 See the table below to see the old income tax bracket.